 - 1. Water depth over fish ladder weirs: 1' + /-0.1'.
-When shad numbers exceed 5000 fish per day per count station, water depth should be increased to 1.3' + /-0.1'.
-This criteria was established by the COE through FPOM in 2001 to allow more efficient lamprey passage through orifices for a longer period each season, as it shortens the window for higher flow operation.
-Pacific lamprey are better able to negotiate submerged orifices with the 1'+/-0.1' operation. - 2.
+When shad numbers exceed 5000 fish per day per count station, water depth should be increased to 1.3' + /-0.1'. - 2.
 Measure water temperatures at the count stations of each ladder and enter the weekly means in the status report.
 When water temperature reaches 70° F all fish handling activities will be coordinated with the Regional fish agencies through FPOM prior to any action to verify protocols that will be followed. - 3.
 Head on all entrances: 1' to 2' (1.5' optimum).
 Refer to paragraph 3.3.1. when unable to achieve head criteria. - 4.
 A water velocity of 1.5' to 4 fps per second (2 fps optimum) shall be maintained in all channels and the lower ends of the fish ladders that are below the tailwater.
-Close the middle 6 floating orifice gates and operate up to three fish pumps to maintain fishway criteria.
+Floating orifice gates 1, 2, 18, and 19 open and operate three fish pumps to maintain fishway criteria.
 The entrance gate should remain at 8' depth submergence or greater to be in criteria. - 5.
 Maximum of 0.5' head on attraction water intakes and trash racks at all the ladder exits, with a 0.3' maximum head on all picket leads.
 Debris shall be removed when significant amounts accumulate. - 6.
 Staff gages and water level indicators will be readable at all water levels encountered during the fish passage period, and calibration checked weekly.
 Recalibrate ASAP if out of calibration. - 7.
 Main entrance weir depths: 8' or greater below tailwater.
-Maintain tailwater elevation greater than 158'msl to stay within criteria operation range for the entrance weirs.

-- 8. Count station crowders shall be at maximum width that allows count or video tape accuracy.
+Maintain tailwater elevation greater than 158'msl to stay within criteria operation range for the entrance weirs. - 8.
+Count station crowders shall be at maximum width that allows count or video tape accuracy.
 The minimum count slot width shall be no less than 18 inches.
 If passage is impaired by narrow count slot conditions, the count slot will be widened until proper passage conditions are achieved, despite count accuracy.
 Project biologists, FFU, and WDFW fish counters shall coordinate to achieve optimum count slot passage and/or count accuracy conditions.
 If counting is temporarily discontinued due to unscheduled events, the crowder shall be fully opened.
 The crowder shall remain in operating position during the counters' hourly ten minute break periods.

-Leave fish passage slot lighted overnight after counting ends each day. - 9.
-Inspect facilities two times each day.
+9. Inspect facilities two times each day.